ahbnr/jdi2owl/README.md

 This library is part of of the [Semantic Java Debugger](https://github.com/ahbnr/SemanticJavaDebugger) (`sjdb`) project.
 Please see the Semantic Java Debugger repository or [my thesis](https://tuprints.ulb.tu-darmstadt.de/22143/) for context.

-One of the core components implemented for `sjdb` is a mapping of Java program states to [OWL](https://www.w3.org/TR/2012/REC-owl2-overview-20121211/) knowledge bases, see chapters 4, 5, and 6 of my thesis.
+One of the core components of `sjdb` is a mapping of Java program states to [OWL](https://www.w3.org/TR/2012/REC-owl2-overview-20121211/) knowledge bases, see chapters 4, 5, and 6 of my thesis.
 As suggested by Kamburjan et al. [(link)](https://doi.org/10.1007/978-3-030-77385-4_8), semantic debugging is only one possible application of such a mapping.
 They also argue that such mappings of program states could be used for the verification of class invariants, or to implement internal semantic state access which allows programs to semantically query their own state.